15 Reasons to Visit Tavira

 Tavira has a remarkably interesting set of religious architecture, where the artistic richness of its churches, hermitages and chapels spread throughout the city stands out.
 The religious sensitivity of the town instituted by the countless centres of devotion reveals its importance and prosperity over the centuries.

 “Santa Maria do Castelo” church, built on top of an old mosque has an eclectic architecture.
-Inside of the main chapel, you can find the tombs of the knight who conquered Tavira from the Moors and seven of his crusaders.
+Inside of the main chapel, you can find a lapidary inscription corresponding to the knight’s tomb who conquered Tavira from the Moors and seven of his crusaders.

 The elegant “Misericórdia” church is considered a masterpiece of the Algarve Renaissance.
 Inside, you can find an impressive mosaic of tiles that line the bottom of the church walls with representations of the 14 “Works of mercy”.